bi3mer/bi3mer.github.io/content/posts/block-randomization.md

 So, the above block randomization code worked in local testing and in small real world test, and I will be using it in my next two user studies that will have more logs logged and more conditions assigned.
 Though, I will make some changes, like not [hardcoding the conditions](https://github.com/bi3mer/go-log-study-server/blob/main/src/server.go#L19) and a few other improvements.

+**UPDATE 2025/10/21:** I've since made a [YouTube video,](https://www.youtube.com/watch?v=a21U3MzoPpc) showing how the whole thing can be implemented from scratch.

 [^conditions]: Block randomization is sometimes implemented with a multiplier.
 The multiplier, an integer that is greater than or equal to `1`, increases the size of the array of conditions, and adds duplicates.
 So, a multiplier of `2` would result in the conditions array having two instances of each condition.